 Rigged elections, bribery, money laundering, poor health care and limited funds for education are just part of the problem.
 When combined this leads to widespread misuse of public funding and a general mistrust in the public sector.
 Corruption halts economic development and undermines the justice system.

 Transparency International has just released their Corruption Perceptions Index for 2014 which rates 175 countries (based on how corrupt their public sector is) out of a possible score of 100.

-Corruption is a widespread issue for all countries.
-“A poor score is likely a sign of widespread bribery, lack of punishment for corruption and public institutions that don’t respond to citizens’ needs” states the website.
+Corruption is a widespread issue in all countries.
+“A poor score is likely a sign of widespread bribery, lack of punishment for corruption, and public institutions that don’t respond to citizens’ needs” states the website.

 The disturbing news is that not one single country received a perfect score and even worse, more than two-thirds received a score below 50.

 It probably doesn’t come as much of a surprise to read that Somalia and North Korea share the title of ‘Most Corrupt Country’ for the third year in a row with a score of only 8 points.

 5. Norway/Switzerland (tied score)